 - Settlement and tension cracks observed in the thermal capping of the structure - Small seepage observed at the toe of the structure.
-Naturally report to Goose Pit
+Naturally report to Goose Pit - Crest settlement resurfaced in 2023.

 Risk assessment performed on water management infrastructure in 2022.
 Annual Probability of Failure and design Factor of Safety in Appendix B.